 - Defining STOs

-In the Consultation Document the Authority proposed a categorisation of different types of STOs, being:
+In the Consultation Document, the Authority proposed a categorization of different types of STOs, being:

-- TRADITIONAL STOs: Traditional transferable securities such as shares; bonds (including callable bonds); convertible debt securities; derivatives, asset backed securities; the storage and/or transaction execution of which is intrinsically dependent on, or utilises Distributed Ledger Technology (DLT).
-In this case, the transferable security will have the same characteristics as a non-technology-enabled transferable security which is already recognised in a defined and existing legal framework.
+- TRADITIONAL STOs: Traditional transferable securities such as shares; bonds (including callable bonds); convertible debt securities; derivatives, asset-backed securities; the storage and/or transaction execution of which is intrinsically dependent on, or utilizes Distributed Ledger Technology (DLT).
+In this case, the transferable security will have the same characteristics as non-technology-enabled transferable security which is already recognized in a defined and existing legal framework.

-It appears that the proposed categorisation was met with a level of opposition from industry stakeholders.
-The Authority has, however, reiterated the fact that the definition of ‘traditional securities’ is only partially harmonised at EU level thus leaving room for interpretation as to which instruments will qualify as such under this definition.
+It appears that the proposed categorization was met with a level of opposition from industry stakeholders.
+The Authority has, however, reiterated the fact that the definition of ‘traditional securities’ is only partially harmonized at EU level thus leaving room for interpretation as to which instruments will qualify as such under this definition.